Moonstroke/cyano/README.md

 Cyano
 ======

-> A Game of Life implementation in C using the SDL v2
+> A C implementation of the Game of Life

 ## 1. Presentation of the Game of Life